jolie/leonardo/README.md

 You just have to tell Leonardo where the static content is located.
 You can do it in two ways:

 - Pass the content directory as an argument.
-For example, if your content is in `/var/www`, then you should run the command `jolie main.ol /var/www` in directory `cmd/leonardo`.
+For example, if your content is in `/var/www`, then you should run the command `jolie launcher.ol /var/www`.
 - Pass the content directory by using the environment variable `LEONARDO_WWW`.
-In this case, you just need to invoke `jolie main.ol` in directory `cmd/leonardo`.
+In this case, you just need to invoke `jolie launcher.ol`.

 # Make a Docker image with your own website